Niraj-Paswan/stay/README.md

 ### 🌍 Live Demo
 [StayEase Live Demo](#) – Explore the platform in action.

-### 🤝 Contributing
-We encourage contributions!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m "Add new feature"`).
-4. Push to your branch (`git push origin feature-name`).
-5. Open a pull request with a clear description of your changes.

 ### 📝 License
 This project is licensed under the MIT License.